hyl0327/esoe_oop_judge/README.md

 esoe_oop_judge
 ==============

-The judge system used by the OOP course at NTU ESOE.

-Written in Python/Django/Bootstrap, it offers a judge system that is safe, easy-to-use, and easy-to-administrate.
+ESOE OOP Judge is the judge system used by the Object-Oriented Programming course at NTU ESOE.
+Written in Django and Bootstrap, it aims to be a judge system that is safe, easy-to-use, and easy-to-administrate.

-It uses Java as its judging language (that is, users should submit Java code) and Bitbucket as its judging platform (that is, users should submit code to Bitbucket), so that users are expected to learn from using this system how to code in Java as well as how to use Git.

-As a judge system for an OOP course, it allows problems to have multiple files (either submitted or provided) to be compiled together, which is different from traditional judge systems that only allow problems to have a single file to be compiled.
-In this way, users are able to further understand the concept of OOP by being forced to separate their code logic into multiple files, some of which might even be provided from the problem itself.
+The judge system reads Java code.
+Students are asked to upload their code to Bitbucket, where the judge system will then grab the code and check their correctness.
+This way, students are expected to learn the idea of version control via Git.

+What makes ESOE OOP Judge most valuable is that it allows a problem to be separated into multiple compilation units (.java files), some of which might be provided by the problem itself, and the others should be implemented by the students.
+This makes it easy for students to understand the idea of OOP by obligating them to separate their code logics into reasonable smaller parts.

 ## Prerequisites